that-recsys-lab/public-web/pages/01.home/people/default.md

 ![Himan Abdollahpouri photo](Himan.jpg?resize=120,150&classes=left)
 ### Himan Abdollahpouri

+Himan is a former student in That Recommender System Lab.

 ![Nasim Sonboli photo](Nasim.jpeg?resize=120,150&classes=left)
 ### Nasim Sonboli

+Nasim is a former student in That Recommender System Lab.

 ![Veena Prasad photo](veena.jpg?resize=120,150&classes=left)
 ### Veena Prasad

+Veena is a former student in That Recommender System Lab.

 ![Zijun Liu photo](ZijunLiu.jpg?resize=120,150&classes=left)
 ### Zijun Liu

+Zijun is a former student in That Recommender System Lab.

 ![Shruthi Sridharan photo](shruthi.png?resize=120,150&classes=left)
 ### Shruthi Sridharan

+Shruthi is a former student in That Recommender System Lab.